albertus82/jface-utils/README.md

 }
 ```

+You can surely improve this code, for example introducing localization, autodetermining `nodeId` values using the enum names, adding an overloaded constructor that doesn't require the `parent` argument, and so on.

 #### Preference enum

 This is a very simple example of enum that implements [`Preference`](src/main/java/it/albertus/jface/preference/Preference.java).
-You can surely improve it, for example introducing localization, autodetermining `configurationKey` values using the enum names, adding an overloaded constructor that doesn't require the `fieldEditorData` argument, and so on.
-This example makes use of [`PreferenceData`](src/main/java/it/albertus/jface/preference/PreferenceData.java) and [`FieldEditorData`](src/main/java/it/albertus/jface/preference/FieldEditorData.java) helper classes and their respective builders.

 ```java
 public enum MyPreference implements Preference {